 Labs (25% of final grade): Part of the requirement for the course is participation in labs, both in-class and online.
-On-line or in-class experiments and demonstrations will form the focus of labs that will elaborate on some of the class material.
-Labs may be ZAPS or non-ZAPS.
-The non-ZAPs may require offline work.
-Instructions for each lab are handed out in during class and posted on Bb.
-Each lab is accompanied by a homework assignment and quiz, that need to be completed for full credit.
+On-line or in-class experiments, demonstrations are explorations of experimental methods in psychology designed to help you elaborate on some of the class material and learn critical thinking and analytical skills.
+Labs may be online ZAPS labs or non-ZAPS explorations.
+The non-ZAPs labs may require offline work.
+Instructions for each lab are handed out in class and posted on Bb.
+Each lab exploration is accompanied by a homework assignment and quiz, which need to be completed for full credit.
 All lab instructions, assignments and due dates will be posted on Blackboard.
 All lab assignments for the week are due by midnight on Friday of that week, at which time they become unavailable on Bb.
 Total scores for your best 10 labs will count for 25% of your final grade.
-Students who complete all 14 labs, with a score of 50%, or higher, will be awarded 2% points of extra-credit.
+Students who complete all 13 labs, with a score of 50%, or higher, will be awarded 1% points of extra-credit.

 Psychology Department Research Requirement (9% of final grade): The psychology department requires that all students enrolled in introductory courses (201 and 202) get 4.5 hours of research experience.
 Students may get valuable research experience by participating in Psychology and Linguistics departments' human subject pool.
 You will need to participate for 4.5 hours worth of human subjects pool experiments, over the course of the term.
-To participate in experiments, you can sign up on an electronic bulletin board at: http://uopsych.sona-systems.com More information about the Human subject pool will be provided in class as an addendum to this syllabus and posted on Blackboard.
+To participate in experiments, you can sign up on an electronic bulletin board at: uopsych.sona-systems.com More information about the Human subject pool will be provided in the second class of week 1, as an addendum to this syllabus and posted on Blackboard.
 An alternate research assignment will be provided for students who do not wish to participate in experiments.
 These students may fulfill the research requirement by reading research articles to gain knowledge of research methods.
 You will need to read 4 research articles and summarize the research you have read about in two 2-hour sessions.
 To participate in this option you will need to sign up with your GTF for two of the pre-scheduled sessions through the term.
 More information and the reading list of research articles will be provided by your TA individually to you, if you choose this alternate assignment.